A method to assess trustworthiness of machine coding at scale: Methods

+Thus, we propose balancing the training set as a key consideration when optimizing a trained model and we use balanced training sets throughout this paper.
+This consideration places constraints on the idea in previous work that increasing the size of a training set will improve the model~\cite{Fussell_etal}.
+A smaller, balanced training set may be better than a larger, unbalanced training set.
+We generally recommend that some balancing method (whether it be balanced training sets or a different balancing procedure such as random over-sampling of the minority case~\cite{Batista_etal}) be used in future PER research involving machine coding.

+One consideration for many researchers is: do I have enough human-coded data to do this type of analysis?
+We use 600 human-coded responses in the training set, as justified above.
+To balance the 600 responses in the training set, it is generally necessary for human coders to process more than 600 responses in order to find 300 responses that contain the code and 300 responses that do not.
+In some cases, if the code is well-captured by the trained algorithm, a smaller training set may be suitable.
+An example of such a case can be seen in Sec.~\ref{Sec:worked_example}.

 The methods described up to this point leave us with a single trained model - a ``machine coder'' - that has learned a set of rules to consistently apply to each response.
+For more methodological details, see the code for this research on GitHub~\cite{github}.